jaketompkins97/TompkinsIS279/README.md

 # TompkinsIS279

-This repository is for Jake's final project in IS 279: User Experience Research course in the Department of Information Studies at UCLA.
+This repository is for Jake's final project in IS 279: User Experience Research course at UCLA.

 ## User Experience Research for the P300 Speller: Designing an Optimal Keyboard